zaiisao/Documentation/en/Audio Broadcast/volume_ios.md

 ![](https://web-cdn.agora.io/docs-files/1548729166359)

 ## Implementation
-Ensure that you prepare the development environment.
-See [Integrate the SDK](../../en/Audio%20Broadcast/ios_video.md).
+Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](../../en/Audio%20Broadcast/start_call_ios.md) or [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_ios.md).

-### Set the Recording Volume
+### Set the recording volume

 **Recording** is a process in which audio signals are captured by recorders and transported to signal senders.
 During this process, you can adjust the volume by changing the volume of the recording signals with the Agora SDK.

 The value of the volume ranges between 0 and 400.
 100 (default) is the original volume, and 400 is four times the original volume (amplifying the audio signals by four times).

+#### Sample code

 ```swift
 // swift
 // Sets the volume of the recording signal.